-A CANVAS GICLÉE (pronounced jee-CLAY, a French word) is a process by which high-quality reproductions of an original piece of art are printed directly onto canvas using an ink-jet printer.
+A CANVAS GICLÉE (pronounced jee-CLAY or zhee-CLAY, a French word) is a process by which high-quality reproductions of an original piece of art are printed directly onto canvas using an ink-jet printer.

 An ENHANCED GICLÉE, sometimes also called an Artist Proof (AP), means that the artist took the canvas giclée and then painted on top of the print, adding their own brush strokes to make the giclée personal and unique.